babel/babel/packages/babel-plugin-transform-react-display-name/README.md

 # @babel/plugin-transform-react-display-name

-> Add displayName to React.createClass calls
+> Add displayName to React.createClass and React.lazy calls

 See our website [@babel/plugin-transform-react-display-name](https://babeljs.io/docs/en/next/babel-plugin-transform-react-display-name.html) for more information.